matthost/lifespan/README.md

 Others I have taken or considered, but am not as sure about:
 - NAC (combined with glycine)
   - Background
     - This and glycine are precursors of the endogenous antioxidant glutathione.
 Antioxidant.
+Tastes terrible.
   - Evidence
     - [Single lab mice lifespan extension (male and female): ~24% average](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8912885/)
   - Risks